-Who Am I?(K-4) • Children create original self-portraits using a variety of art materials and techniques.
-This workshop allows them to explore ways in which art can express personal experience.
+Who Am I?(K-4) • Children create original self-portraits using a colourful variety of art materials and techniques.
+This workshop allows students to explore ways in which art can express personal experiences and feelings.

-Mini Wall-Hanging (K-12) • Children will explore the shapes, colours and patterns in Inuit wall hangings and create their own piece out of coloured paper.
+Mini Wall-Hanging (K-12) • Children will explore the shapes, colours and patterns in Inuit wall hangings and create their own wall hanging out of colourful paper.

-Print Making (K-12) • Create your own print inspired by Inuit art.
+Print Making (K-12) • Students will each create their own block prints inspired by Inuit art.

-Promise Medals (K-12)* • Create a medal out of self-drying clay with a personalized image that represents a promise inspired by the Treaty medals.
+Promise Medals (K-12)* • Students will create a medal out of self-drying clay with a personalized image that represents a promise inspired by the Treaty medals.
 This workshop requires considerable dexterity and may be challenging for younger groups.

-Power in the Poster (5-12) • What’s your issue and what are you going to do about it?
-Let your voice be heard through art!
-In this workshop, each student will create their own multi-media poster that contains a message reflecting aspects of students’ identity, values, and beliefs.
+Power in the 80s Poster (5-12) • What social issues are your students passionate about and how are they going to express it?
+In this workshop, each student will create their own 1980s inspired multi-media activist poster that contains a message reflecting aspects of students' identity, values, and beliefs.